Substance Types and Effects: Hallucinogens

 When used recreationally, these drugs distort your perception of reality, often through vivid hallucinations.
 They alter your thoughts and feelings and can cause sensory experiences, like brightened colors or a sense of movement in stationary objects.
 Some people who’ve used hallucinogens report having experiences that are spiritual or bring emotional healing.

 These drugs can also cause unpleasant short-term side effects, including nausea, anxiety, and increased heart rate.
 In high doses, some of these drugs can cause seizures, panic, an inability to move, and mood swings.
 Long-term use of some hallucinogens can cause speech problems, memory loss, or suicidal thoughts.
+In rare cases, persistent psychosis and Hallucinogen Persisting Perception Disorder, more often known as "flashbacks," can occur.

 Early results are promising, but more research is needed to determine the efficacy and side effects of these treatments.